laurenriddle/HAPI-Front-End-Capstone/README.md

 ![ Demo ](./readmeimg/HapiForm.png)

 9. If you choose the "Random" option from the navigation bar, you will be taken to a page where a random API is generated for you.
 You can click the "Generate Random API" button to generate a new API.
-If you wish view the website for the API, select the "View Resource" button.
+If you wish to view the website for the API, select the "View Resource" button.
 If you wish to save the API to one of your project boards, click the "Save to Project" button.

 ![ Demo ](./readmeimg/HAPIRandom.png)